KyobinKang/supplementary-Alnus/README.md

 This folder contatins Jupyter notebook and data files for principal component analysis.

-## pyMolNetEnhancer

-This folder contatins Jupyter notebook and data files for chemical class annotation of molecular families.
-More detailed description can be found at [Ernst et al., 2019](https://doi.org/10.3390/metabo9070144)

 ## rMolNetEnhancer

 This folder contatins Jupyter notebook and data files for integration of molecular networking and MS2LDA.
 More detailed description can be found at [Ernst et al., 2019](https://doi.org/10.3390/metabo9070144)